 Excessive blood loss during childbirth is a leading cause of maternal mortality, according to Royal College of Obstetricians and Gynaecologists (RCOG).

 But how should you go about monitoring blood loss?
 This blog post explains.

-Why should you ensure weighing scales are used?
+Why should you ensure weighing scales are used to weigh blood?

 Overestimation can lead to costly, invasive and unnecessary treatments and people are exposed to unnecessary risks.
 Underestimates can lead to a delay in delivering life saving interventions.

 Using a quantifiable method to monitor blood loss, i.e. weighing, is significantly more accurate.
 Accurate and timely recognition of excessive blood loss by clinicians is crucial because it leads to the initiation of blood transfusions and other efforts.

 How do you calculate blood loss in a theatre?

 Step 1: Weigh a dry swab on a weighing scale and use the Tare function to deduct this weight.
 The scale will show a minus reading.